Grayback Interpretative Trailhead

 The forest here is dense and theatrical.
 Tall Douglas firs and pines press close to the water's edge, their shadows dappling the creek surface with shifting patterns of light and dark.
 The air carries the sharp, resinous scent of evergreens and the faint mineral coolness that rises off moving water.
 Moss-covered boulders line the banks, and in fall, the surrounding hillsides erupt in amber and gold, making this one of the most visually striking times to visit.
 Wildlife sightings — deer moving through the tree line, birds working the shallows — are common, and photographers will find no shortage of compositions worth framing.

 The creek offers what natural swimming holes do best: a variety of experiences in a compact stretch of water.
 Depths vary, giving cautious waders a place near the banks while more confident swimmers can find deeper pockets to sink into.
-The water runs crystal clear, allowing you to watch smooth stones shift beneath your feet, and it stays bracingly cold even in the height of summer — the kind of cold that shocks you into full wakefulness and makes stepping out into warm afternoon sun feel like a reward.
+The water runs clear, allowing you to watch smooth stones shift beneath your feet, and it stays bracingly cold even in the height of summer — the kind of cold that shocks you into full wakefulness and makes stepping out into warm afternoon sun feel like a reward.
 The spring and summer months from April through August bring the best combination of warmer air temperatures and active water levels, while September and October offer quieter visits framed by spectacular foliage.

 Access to Grayback Swimming Hole is free of charge, and camping is available at Grayback Campground, which provides the full range of campground facilities — making this an ideal base for a multi-day stay in the Siskiyou backcountry.
 The 1/8-mile walk from camp to the water is easy and flat, suitable for all ages and fitness levels.
 This is an unofficial swimming site, so come prepared: bring your own safety gear, keep a close eye on young children near the water, and pack out everything you bring in.
-The forest has a way of staying pristine only when visitors treat it as borrowed.
+The forest has a way of staying well-preserved only when visitors treat it as borrowed.

 Plan Your Visit: Grayback Swimming Hole sits within easy reach of Cave Junction, Oregon, your best stop for fuel, groceries, and supplies before heading into the forest.
 The surrounding area is rich with things to explore before or after your swim, including the remarkable Oregon Caves National Monument just up the road — a fitting companion destination for a weekend that mixes underground wonder with sun-warmed afternoons by the creek.